African People & Wildlife takes a holistic and comprehensive approach to big cat conservation.

 Warriors for Wildlife

-APW’s Warriors for Wildlife team provides rapid response to human-wildlife conflict events across thirty communities in northern Tanzania.
+APW’s Warriors for Wildlife team provides rapid response to human-wildlife conflict events across communities in northern Tanzania.

 We empower rural women to develop and grow their own environmentally friendly businesses.